 The application uses common Bluetooth technology to connect to the Bluetooth tags.
 Various 3rd party services use the AFNetworking framework to connect to the appropriate remote servers.
 We use built-in iOS location services to display the user’s position on the map and build the route to the destination.
 What’s more, we have integrated the User Notifications UI framework to bring the smart notifications straight to the smartphone’s screen.
 Finally, we use the front facing camera for face tracking, gesture detection for contactless control, and user recognition.

 Wondering how we can use this gamut of skills and technologies to bring much richer and entertaining experience to your application?
-Contact us to get a free consultation!
+Take a look at our scooter rental application case study and contact us to get a free consultation!